trofi/trofi.github.io.gen/posts/269-a-dataflow-gcc-bug.md

 - `ffmpeg` uses
   [cubic formula](https://github.com/FFmpeg/FFmpeg/blob/master/libswresample/resample.c#L182-L183)
   to upsample inputs.
-- `-0.0` is equal to `0.0` according to IEEE754 even if binary encodings
+- `-0.0` is equal to `0.0` according to IEEE-754 even if binary encodings
   differ.
-- `gcc`'s dataflow related to value ranges is a bit hard to follow even in `-fdump-*` outputs.
+- `gcc` data flow related to value ranges is a bit hard to follow even in `-fdump-*` outputs.
-- `gcc`'s `-fdump-*-graph` set of options dump nice `.dot`-style outputs
-  for visual debugging.
+- `gcc` `-fdump-*-graph` set of options dump nice `.dot`-style outputs for visual debugging.
 - `volatile` is great at inhibiting complex constant propagation optimizations.